The UX Engineering program prepares students to research, plan, design, & build digital experiences in an agile business setting.

 In this course, students learn about Product Research, Creating Personas and User Journeys, Information Architecture (IA), Creating Wireframes, Prototyping, and Product Testing.
 Students will also learn tools to produce high-fidelity User Interface (UI) mockups.

 We train students for today's high-demand tech jobs using accelerated skills training.
 You'll leave our program career-ready.

-User-Centered Design — Empathize, Ideate, Define, Prototype, & Test
+Design Thinking Crash Course — Empathize, Ideate, Define, Prototype, & Test

-Content Design — Information Architecture, Copywriting, Accessibility, & Internationalization
+Content — Information Architecture, Card Sorting, UX Writing, Accessibility, & Internationalization

 Hierarchy & Layout — Apply typography, color, & proximity to establish visual hierarchy